streamich/libreact/docs/Audio.md

 ```

   - `src` - required, string, audio source file URL.
-  - `autoplay` - optional, boolean, whether to autoplay audio, defaults to `false`.
+  - `autoPlay` - optional, boolean, whether to autoplay audio, defaults to `false`.
   - `loop` - optional, boolean, whether to repeat the track when it ends, defaults to `false`.
   - `muted` - optional, boolean, whether to mute the audio, defaults to `false`.
   - `preload` - optional, string, `<audio>` element preload attribute.